chrisryan91/JavaScript-Mini-Arcade/README.md

 ![Pastel Colour Palette](assets/images/readme_images/colourpalette.png)

  - The colour scheme was always going to be a pastel palette.
 For me, pastel colours are calming.
 They have less contrast and brightness so what they lack in vibrance they make up for in playfulness.
 They are versatile and visually appealing.
- - Pastel colours have a retro aesthetic that was common in arcades in the middle of last century.
-I used them here to try to recreate that arcade vibe.
-Pastel colours have also become trendy again in the recent decade so they are current and modern.
- - The pastel palette is generally soothing on the eyes - and this should be effective for a website like JavaScript Mini-Arcade where the games are fairly rudimentary in design.
-The colour scheme needed to be unobtrusive to allow for a greater emphasis of the content.

 ### Fonts